-One recent original research paper in the relevant area of cell biology will be provided for each Wednesday class and will be the basis for the class discussion.
+Required reading: One recent original research paper in the relevant area of cell biology will be provided for each Thursday class and will be the basis for the class discussion.
+The required reading list will be posted on the Canvas page.